JessRudder/RailsConf/talk-draft.md

 In October of 2012, hackers used SQLi to get the personal records of thousands of students from 53 universities including Harvard, Stanford, Princeton and other top universities around the world.
 It turns out that student info is highly sought after due to a combo of pristine credit records and lack of watching their credit scores.
 I guess that's one positive side effect of crushing student debt...by the time you graduate, no one wants to steal your identity any more.

-In August 2014, Russian hackers steal 1.2 billion username and passord combinations and 500,000 email addresses from 400,000 sites.
-These aren't just small sites made by your cousins best friends uncles kid who sort of knows how to code.
+In August 2014, Russian hackers stole 1.2 billion username and password combinations and 500,000 email addresses from 400,000 sites.
+These weren't just small sites made by your cousin's best friend's uncle's kid who sort of knows how to code.
 Some of these sites were for Fortune 500 companies.
 And this wasn't pulled off by some uber-sophisticated, high tech gang of hackers - it's a group of less than a dozen men in their 20s in a small city in Russia...they actually started out as email spammers.

 More recently in November 2015, an electronic toy company VTech was hacked and the personal data of 5 million parents and 200,000 kids (including the names, email addresses, passwords and home addresses of the parents) was taken.
 What makes it worse is that the kids accounts can be linked to the parents which means you basically have first and last names and home addresses of a bunch of kids as well.

-That's just a sample of some of the major hacks over the past 5 years.
+That's a small sample of some of the major hacks over the past 5 years.
 There are so many more to choose from!
 Hacks that affected the New York Times, Target, Sony (again), the U.S. Army and even the Department of Homeland Security!

 So what's the deal, is there some elite Hacker Havard out there teaching the world's greatest hackers how to sneak unwanted SQL commands into our databases like sneaky little code ninja?